Saturday, June 30, 2007

 "This year will go down in history.
 For the first time, a

 civilized nation has full gun registration.
-Our streets will

 be safer, our police more efficient, and the world will